daryllxd/lifelong-learning/self-improvement/reddit.md

 Because this becomes an intrinsic part of every single thing you do, you quickly become completely immune to failing.
 You're always failing.
 Failing is normal.
 When something actually fails, it's hard to care.
 That's normal.
 You just fix it and move on.
 Also, the constantly writing code to make your tests pass makes you really good at diving in and fixing non-working things.
 That's your default way of being under TDD.
 You are the person who constantly creates problems, then fixes them.
 If something else creates a problem, it's no problem.
 You can forgo the first part - creating the problem - and simply jump in and fix it.
 I've had moments where a problem cropped up, and it was a relief that it wasn't one I created.
 "Oh, good.
 A problem I didn't have to create first.
 Half the work is already done for me on this one."
 Now when I hear coworkers who don't do TDD sigh and say "this isn't working," I think "So?"

-"A ship is safe in harbor but that's not what ships are for."
+"A ship is safe in harbor, but that's not what ships are for."

 I think, though, you have to always take accountability for your relationships and never give yourself the luxury of feeling like a victim.
 If people have tread upon you, shame on them, but feeling victimized just encourages you to sit around and feel sorry for yourself.
 You just dig deeper into your problems.

 Instead, you can tell yourself "I never stood up for myself, so people are naturally treating me this way.
 No point in blaming them; I must learn to get better at standing up for myself."
 That kind of attitude puts you into the position for real growth.
 And in a sense, it's absolutely true: you are constantly training people how to treat you.
 If people routinely treat you like shit, the problem is you've been bad at training them.

 I'm not trying to pretend I know about your specific situation, but just reflecting in general.

 We have to also moderate how much we give, and how responsibly we set our boundaries.
 Even with those we love, and with those that love us the most.
 I used to struggle so terribly with people that would ask things of me, but only because I was the one that had a problem with saying no. Once I learned how to say no, how to rely on the ability of others to do the same and finally, how to read when people weren't being forthright with me and were getting worn out by me because they weren't setting healthy boundaries, all of my personal relationships improved.

-### The world doesn't care if you are hurting or broken.
+## The world doesn't care if you are hurting or broken.
 It will run over you without blinking.

-"The world isn't against you my dear... it just doesn't care"
+"The world isn't against you my dear, it just doesn't care."

 Reminds me of a line by Agatha Christie..
 "Trouble should be easier to handle as we are older, but by then we know that world is not cruel, only indifferent, and that hurts even more."

-“The most terrifying fact about the universe is not that it is hostile but that it is indifferent, but if we can come to terms with this indifference, then our existence as a species can have genuine meaning.
-However vast the darkness, we must supply our own light.” ― Stanley Kubrick
+"The most terrifying fact about the universe is not that it is hostile but that it is indifferent, but if we can come to terms with this indifference, then our existence as a species can have genuine meaning.
+However vast the darkness, we must supply our own light." ― Stanley Kubrick

 "Well, I hate to break it to you, but there is no big lie.
 There is no system.
 The universe is indifferent."

 "Life will punch you in the face, wait for you to get back up so it can kick you in the stomach, but getting the wind knocked out of you is the only way to remind your lungs how much they love the taste of air." -Sarah Kay

-Alain de bottom talks about the problem of a metitocracy (holy shit totally am blanking out on spelling) has on happiness and reality.
-He says basically our society has come to believe we make our own destinity and because we really cant a lot of ppl turn the blame inward.
-90 % of the things that happen our out of our control and we shouldnt be deluded to think that positive thinking or laws of attraction are going to move planets and stars in our favor.
+Alain de bottom talks about the problem of a meritocracy (holy shit totally am blanking out on spelling) has on happiness and reality.
+He says basically our society has come to believe we make our own destiny and because we really cant a lot of people turn the blame inward.
+90 % of the things that happen our out of our control and we shouldn't be deluded to think that positive thinking or laws of attraction are going to move planets and stars in our favor.

 We all have or will suffer greatly.
 The question why me is an understandable one.
-The answer is.. why not you?
+The answer is, "why not you"?
 Why should anyone be free from suffering?
 The fact that we all suffer is proof that the world is just.
 When I suffer (And I am on top of my shit) I try to remember that I am paying off a karmic debt.
 It doesn't hurt as bad.

-As far as making our own luck... it's not as black and white.
-Why do inocent children fall ill?
+As far as making our own luck, it's not as black and white.
+Why do innocent children fall ill?
 I do not know.
 I do however know that my Grandmother was given six months to live (lung cancer).
 She has been ill for two and a half years now.
 Soon she will be gone.
-I can not describe how greatful we are that she ate well, did not drink or smoke (I'm no angel), and exercised regularly.
+I can not describe how grateful we are that she ate well, did not drink or smoke (I'm no angel), and exercised regularly.

 Picking yourself up and being kicked back down... man has been asking this question since the beginning.
 The Book of Job is all about this.
 I find it to be B.S. but hey.. at least it isn't an apithetic exploration of the idea.